25 Home "Upgrades" That Are Total Downgrades

 Adding a freestanding stove

 Curling up on your couch on a cold night and enjoying the warmth from your pellet stove may seem quaint to you, but adding one to your house may reduce its overall value.
 "A pellet stove is not worth doing," says Guernsey.
 "Things that take up space aren't worth it.
 Every square inch is so important these days."
+And for more accessories that make a room smaller, check out the 23 Terrible Home Design Mistakes That Shrink Your Space.

 Adding tile floors